kent-map/chirpy/_posts/2023-03-13-19c-burges-biography.md

 {% include embed/map.html center="Q1254903" zoom="11.5" markers="Q1254903" allmaps="9fdfcd0d2307e89c~Letts 1883" %}

 In 1880, the Mayor of [Dover]({{ site.baseurl }}/19c/19c-dover) decided that the town needed an assembly hall and civic rooms.
 Burges was commissioned to design the plans for the new building and began working on these on 1 March 1881.
 Not only did he design the building, but also the decorative scheme and the furniture, including an impressive table surrounded by lion-headed chairs for the Mayor’s Parlour.
+<br><br>
+Sadly, Burges did not live to see his vision as he died on the 20 April 1881.
+Burges's brother-in-law Richard Popplewell Pullan and his business partner John Starling Chapple continued the work, but Burges's rich decorative scheme was later painted over in the twentieth century.
+A multi-million pound project entitled ['Reawakening a Gothic Fantasy'](https://www.maisondieudover.org.uk/) is currently restoring the Burges scheme.
+Burges's most notable works were Cardiff Castle and Castell Coch which were commissioned by the 3rd Marquess of Bute.

 {% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/d5b27092-f8fb-411c-9d48-dd2224622676.jpg" aspect="1.333" caption="Ceiling in the Mayor's Parlour" attribution="William Burges.
 Photogaph by Michelle Crowther" %}

 {% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/feed4654-a3ac-41ce-b021-49d5ec0313b6.jpg" aspect="0.75" caption="Fireplace in the Mayor's Parlour" attribution="William Burges.
 Photograph by Michelle Crowther" %}

 {% include embed/map.html center="Q179224" zoom="11.5" markers="Q179224" allmaps="9fdfcd0d2307e89c~Letts 1883" %}

-Sadly, Burges did not live to see his vision as he died on the 20 April 1881.
-Burges's brother-in-law Richard Popplewell Pullan and his business partner John Starling Chapple continued the work, but Burges's rich decorative scheme was later painted over in the twentieth century.
-A multi-million pound project entitled ['Reawakening a Gothic Fantasy'](https://www.maisondieudover.org.uk/) is currently restoring the Burges scheme.
-Burges's most notable works were Cardiff Castle and Castell Coch which were commissioned by the 3rd Marquess of Bute.

-This article was published: 11 March 2023.

 {% include embed/image.html src="wc:DoverRathaus.JPG" aspect="1.333" caption="Dover, Maison Dieu" %}